Entera Bio Ltd. (ENTX)'s Financial Results Comparing With Novan Inc. (NASDAQ:NOVN) | New Business Observer

 |67.47%

-For the past year Entera Bio Ltd. has weaker performance than Novan Inc.
+For the past year Entera Bio Ltd.’s stock price has smaller growth than Novan Inc.

 Summary

-Entera Bio Ltd. beats on 5 of the 7 factors Novan Inc.
+On 5 of the 7 factors Entera Bio Ltd. beats Novan Inc.

 Entera Bio Ltd., a clinical-stage biopharmaceutical company, focuses on the development and commercialization of orally delivered large molecule therapeutics for unmet medical needs.
 The company's lead product includes the EB612, an oral parathyroid hormone product candidate that has completed a Phase IIa clinical trial for hypoparathyroidism.
 It is also developing EB613 that has completed Phase I clinical trials for the treatment of osteoporosis and non-union bone fractures; and other platform modules.
 The company was founded in 2010 and is headquartered in Jerusalem, Israel.